 While their readership may be nearly half female, comics and graphic novels still have a representation problem.
 Of the characters in comics by Marvel and DC, only 27% are female.
 Furthermore, female characters in comics are often hyper-sexualized and have less physical superpowers.
 The good news is that publishers are becoming aware of this missed demographic, resulting in more female graphic novelists getting published and better representations for the newest generation of female comic book readers.

-We need graphic novels featuring female characters who embody the full range of female-ness, and the following comics do just that.
-From feisty to brave to totally relatable, these books have characters your daughter can look up to.
+We need feminist graphic novels featuring female characters who embody the full range of female-ness, and the following comics do just that.
+From feisty to brave to totally relatable, these books have characters your son or daughter can admire.

 9 Feminist Graphic Novels